George Kurtz is the president, CEO, and co-founder of CrowdStrike, a cloud-based cybersecurity company.

 Has George Kurtz been buying or selling shares of CrowdStrike?

-George Kurtz has not been actively trading shares of CrowdStrike during the last ninety days.
+George Kurtz has not been actively trading shares of CrowdStrike over the course of the past ninety days.
 Most recently, George Kurtz sold 93,645 shares of the business's stock in a transaction on Monday, March 22nd.
 The shares were sold at an average price of $195.37, for a transaction totalling $18,295,423.65.

 Are insiders buying or selling shares of CrowdStrike?